Resolution Methods

 There need be no formalities at all surrounding an amicable settlement of your dispute.
 However, you and your neighbour would be wise to learn about boundary demarcation and land registration and to apply that learning to the circumstances of your own case before taking any action to resolve the dispute.

-You should also give some attention to the implications of the proposed outcome and to a means of recording that outcomne in order to prevent the dispute arising again at a later date.
+You should also give some attention to the implications of the proposed outcome and to a means of recording that outcome in order to prevent the dispute arising again at a later date.
 Remember that where the description of a boundary in the title deeds is unclear the law allows two adjoining landowners to agree the position of their common boundary for the purpose of clarifying that description.
 You may therefore ask Land Registry to note on the title registers the boundary agreement that you and your neighbour have made.
 However, Land Registry will be unwilling to note the agreement if they feel that the effect of the agreement is to transfer the land from one party to the other rather than to clarify the boundary description.

 If you want greater precision in your boundary description then you will want to apply to Land Registry to determine the exact line of the boundary.
 This is a misleading title for the service, as it is up to you and your neighbour to decide precisely where the boundary runs and to engage a suitably qualified surveyor to prepare the necessary plan and description for you.
+Land Registry has, for the sake of clarity, now re-named the process as "Exact line of boundary: registration (DB)".

 Amicable use of expert advice